 For more information, please call 304-691-1000

-At the new Byrd Clinical Center, located just a block from Cabell Huntington Hospital's campus, the Bruce S. Chertow, MD, Diabetes Center is a busy place.
+At the Byrd Clinical Center, located just a block from Cabell Huntington Hospital's campus, the Chertow Diabetes Center is a busy place.
 It is staffed by a complete team of endocrinologists, diabetes educators and specialty personnel who treat and manage diabetes.
 The center, which is accredited by the American Diabetes Association, is a testament to years of teamwork between Cabell Huntington and Marshall University.

 "As educators, we fill the role not only of providing education, but as a patient advocate, a strategist and a motivator," Nash said.

-Other resources made available by Cabell Huntington Hospital include the J. Robert Pritchard Dialysis Center, a neurophysiology lab and the Center for Wound Healing, a comprehensive wound center that offers hyperbaric oxygen therapy.
+Cabell Huntington Hospital has recognized the need for the full range of services important to diabetic patients, including the J. Robert Pritchard Dialysis Center, the neurophysiology lab and the Center for Wound Healing, a comprehensive wound center that offers hyperbaric oxygen therapy.